calvear93/react-spa-routerizer/README.md

 - **useRouteState**: returns current route state, from React Router.

+Also, this library exports every hook from 'react-router' - see [React Router Hooks](https://reactrouter.com/web/api/Hooks) for more information.

+- **useRouteState**: gives you access to the history instance that you may use to navigate.

+- **useLocation**: returns the location object that represents the current URL.

+- **useParams**: useParams returns an object of key/value pairs of URL parameters.

+- **useRouteMatch**: attempts to match the current URL in the same way that a <Route> would.

 ## Linting 🧿

 Project uses ESLint, for code formatting and code styling normalizing.